 To improve and maintain playing skills in any sport, it helps to include training activities that can isolate playing skills that are required for that sport.
 Top athletes in any sport will regularly choose similar sports and exercises for cross-training.
 All disc sports have specific disc skills that are related to ultimate and can be an excellent cross-trainer for disc athletes.

-I don’t think this was common knowledge for players in the early days; we just played all of the disc sports.
-There were clear benefits: disc golf for hucking, pulling, and accuracy, freestyle and double-disc court (DDC) for all handling skills; and guts for one-hand catching and power throwing.
+It wasn’t common knowledge for players in the early days; they just played all of the disc sports.
+There were clear benefits, disc golf for hucking, pulling, and accuracy, freestyle and double-disc court (DDC) for all handling skills, and guts for one-hand catching and power throwing.

-It may be half a century later, but the same benefits of cross-training should still apply.
+It may be half a century later, but the same benefits of cross-training still apply.
 Ultimate is fast becoming the breakout disc sport of the future.
-Although I would never want to see freestyle moves included in the game of ultimate, ultimate players should consider the playing benefits that can come from freestyle as a handling exercise.
+Although I would never want to see freestyle moves included in the game of ultimate, ultimate players should consider the playing benefits that can come from other disc sports, especially freestyle as an excellent throw and catch handling exercise.

 Fast-Freestyle (Throw and Catch) for Practicing Ultimate Handling Skills